DIY Tulle Bow Tutorial

 - Tulle - I use the delicate kind versus the kind that you can make kitchen sink scrubbers from.
 The best kind is on the roll for super ease and speed, but feel free to use scrap or bolt tulle and cut to approximately 6" wide by 36" long for a big poofy tulle bow!
 Here's the best place to buy wholesale tulle by the roll at The Hair Bow Company.

 - Clip - use a pre-covered clip like I did or pull an old clip from the bathroom drawer-even use a bobby pin.
+You can find these at The Hair Bow Company or another great resource is the Hairbow Center

 - Cardboard wrapping frame - cut to approximately 5" wide that you'll use to wrap tulle around.